heitorchang/good-practice/intellij.md

 Ctrl + Alt + S opens Settings

+## Kotlin REPL

+Type Alt + 1 (custom shortcut) to open Tools > Kotlin REPL Click on the U-shaped icon on the left sidebar to rebuild (could not yet find a keyboard shortcut command)

 ## Python REPL

 Open a Python console under Tools or type Alt + 0 (custom shortcut)